What goes in which bin?

 Expand each heading below for more information.

-Recycling - food tins and drink cans
+Recycling - aerosols, foil, food tins and drink cans

 YES please